The best tubeless road bike tyres promise puncture protection, improved ride quality and lower rolling resistance.

 Our testing showed the tyre pressure needs to be monitored more closely though, because they don’t like pressures below Hutchinson’s 74psi recommended minimum for the 700 x 28mm size.

 Maxxis High Road HYPR K2

-- Fast-feeling race tyre
+- Pros: Good grip; fast-feeling race tyre

 Maxxis says the Highroad HYPR K2 is its best road race tyre, with its HYPR rubber compound lowering rolling resistance and improving wet grip.